WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 ![](figures/figure_4.1.png)

 This will take you to a list of all of the genomes currently available in WormBase ParaSite, divided phylogenetically into the nematoda and the platyhelminthes.
-You might notice that some species (like _Ancylostoma ceylanicum_ in the figure below) have two entries: this is because the research community has produced two different assemblies for these genomes, and WormBase ParaSite makes them both available.
+You might notice that some species (like _Ancylostoma ceylanicum_ in the figure below) have two entries: this is because the research community has produced two different reference assemblies for these genomes, and WormBase ParaSite makes them both available.
 In this table you can also find a link to the sequence archive where the genome sequence was originally deposited (‘BioProject ID’) and a link to two different genomes browsers, JBrowse and Ensembl.
 We’ll cover the use of genome browsers to visualise genomes later.
 The ‘CEGMA’, ‘BUSCO’ and ‘N50’ columns give some statistics about the quality of the genome assembly.
 We will cover exactly what these values mean below.

 ![](figures/figure_4.2.png)